JohnSnowLabs/langtest/docs/pages/tests/test.md

 ## Security Test

-The Security Test, featuring the Prompt Injection Attack, is designed to assess prompt injection vulnerabilities in Language Models (LLMs).
-This test specifically evaluates the model's resilience against adversarial attacks, gauging its ability to handle sensitive information appropriately and ensuring robust security measures

 {:.table-model-big}
 | Test Category                    | Test Name                                                                                                       | Supported Tasks                                                                      |
 | -------------------------------- |
 | [Security](security)             | [prompt_injection_attack](security#prompt_injection_attack)                                                     | `text-generation`                                                                          |

 ## Disinformation Test

-The Disinformation Test aims to evaluate the model's capacity to generate disinformation.
-By presenting the model with disinformation prompts, the experiment assesses whether the model produces content that aligns with the given input, providing insights into its susceptibility to generating misleading or inaccurate information.

 {:.table-model-big}
 | Test Category                    | Test Name                                                                                                       | Supported Tasks                                                                      |